An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis: Implementing The Input-Output Parametrization

 \section{Implementing The Input-Output Parametrization}

 Here, we first discuss how controllers in the affine subspace (\ref{eq:aff1})-(\ref{eq:aff3}) can be obtained in practice by solving a linear program (LP).
 Then, we investigate application of the input-output parametrization to efficient computation of norm-optimal distributed controllers.
-All the optimization problems were solved with MOSEK \cite{mosek}, called through MATLAB via YALMIP \cite{YALMIP}, on a computer with a 16GB RAM and a 4.2 GHz quad-core Intel i7 processor.